 The professional assistance of LVR’s Archive Advice and Training Centre was of great importance to the development of the Pina Bausch Archives and the relocation to its present premises.

 Since 1989, the Arts Foundation NRW supports outstanding artistic projects in the fields of literature, dance, theatre, music, visual art, as well as interdisciplinary projects.
 The funding focuses on programmatic characteristics, instigating concepts, and the projects’ reference to North Rhine-Westphalia and its art and cultural scene.
 Further central tasks of the foundation comprise the support of exceptionally talented artists and the international cultural exchange.
-The Arts Foundation NRW and the Pina Bausch Foundation award a co-developed, international grant programme for dancers and choreographers under the title “Pina Bausch Fellowship for Dance and Choreography” for the first time in 2015.
+Since 2015, the Arts Foundation NRW and the Pina Bausch Foundation award a co-developed, international grant programme for dancers and choreographers under the title “Pina Bausch Fellowship for Dance and Choreography”.

 The German Federal Cultural Foundation promotes art and culture within the scope of federal competence.
 One of its main priorities is to support innovative programmes and projects on an international level.
 To achieve this, the Foundation invests in projects, which develop new methods of fostering cultural heritage and tap into the cultural and artistic potential of knowledge required for addressing social issues.